Pack3tL0ss/ConsolePi/README.md

     ```
     - In future release additional flags will be passed on to picocom i.e. `ssh -t <consolepi address> -p 2202 <device name> [any flags picocom supports]`
     - :bangbang: The `-t` option is crucial, otherwise there is no tty which causes strange behavior in the terminal (tab completion via the connected device among other things break).
 Will research if there is a way to attach it on the server side.

-### June 2023 (v2023-5.0)
-  - ser2netv4 Parsing.
-Rename is not refactored yet, but parsing the baud rate from defined adapters now works with ser2netv3 and ser2netv4.
-    - Rename still functional if still using ser2netv3
-    - If ser2netv4 is installed but the ser2netv3 config file still exists (`/etc/ser2net.conf`).
-ConsolePi will continue to use the v3 config for parsing.
-This is to allow time for manual conversion to the v4 format (`/etc/ser2net.yaml`)
-  - Fix issue introduced in v2022-4.x (which should have been v2023-xx.yy).
-Issue relates to handling optional requirement for RPi.GPIO module.

 # Planned enhancements
   - Complete automation of feature to provide ssh direct to adapter discussed in [issue #119](https://github.com/Pack3tL0ss/ConsolePi/issues/119)